How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 3. Social media profiles

-Some spammers use auto-dialers to call lots of numbers fast.
+Some spammers use auto-dialers to call lots of numbers quickly, while others buy lists from shady sources.

 Protecting Yourself from Unwanted Contacts

-• Be careful about sharing phone numbers online
+• Be cautious about sharing your phone number online.

-• Report spam to phone carriers and the FCC
+• Report spam to your phone carriers or the FCC.

-When in doubt, it’s best to contact the company directly using a known, trusted number.
+If you’re ever in doubt, contact the company directly using a number you know is safe.

 Taking Action Against Spam